Quote No.52 from Encourage Yourself Encourage Others by Anne Devine.

 But there is help out there.
 Don’t allow yourself to be rendered voiceless.

-So this Christmas I don’t want you to feel alone, isolated or lonely.
 I want YOU to know that I am here for YOU and YOU are not alone…reach out, share your concerns and talk about the bullying you or your child are experiencing.

 What has been your experience of the loneliness of bullying?
 How would you describe the loneliness of bullying?
 How did you overcome it?